meoyawn/markdown-assets/README.md

-# organize-md
+# markdown-assets

-Builds your markdown folder structure to be ready for static deployment.
+Builds your markdown with relative image paths for deployment.

-It takes a JSON configuration file as an argument.
-Reads the contents of a specified directory, processes markdown files and images, and outputs the modified markdown files and images to specified output directories.
-The script also generates a `meta.json` file containing metadata about the processed markdown files.

 ### Input structure: